Wanted: Oil traders who know China, with good heads for liquor

 “We are looking for people who have systematic training, good relationship skills, and people who understand how China markets work,” said a Beijing-based executive with a global trading house.

-Also, with teapots concentrated mostly in the eastern province of Shandong, an ability on plant visits to withstand drinking bouts could also be critical as official at some refineries there are renowned for their large capacities for alcohol.
+Also, with teapots concentrated mostly in the eastern province of Shandong, an ability on plant visits to withstand drinking bouts could also be critical as refinery officials there are renowned for their large capacities for alcohol.

 “Sometimes I‘m scared to visit our refinery in Shandong as they drink too much,” said a Chinese trader who buys crude on behalf of one of the teapots.